AndrewX192/pcap2neo4j/README.md

-pcap2neo4j
+pcap2neo4j: A simple pcap importer to Neo4j
 ==========

-Imports pcaps into Neo4j
+This program import pcaps into a Neo4j database.